commonquail/recipes/dinner/ground-beef-meat-pie.md

 # Ground beef meat pie

-> 1 hour 30 minutes from start to finish.
+> 3 hours 40 minutes from start to finish.

 * [Original recipe][original] by Sam